Original Effective Date: April 14, 2003

 - You have the right to request restrictions on the uses and disclosures of your Protected Health Information.
 This means you may ask us not to use or disclose any part of your Protected Health Information for treatment, payment or healthcare operations.
 You may also request that any part of your Protected Health Information not be disclosed to family members or friends who may be involved in your care, or for notification purposes as described in this Joint Notice.
 Any such requests for restrictions must be in writing, be addressed to the Privacy Officer and state the specific restriction requested and to whom you want the restriction to apply.
 However, we are not required to comply with your request, unless you are asking us to restrict the use and disclosure of your Protected Health Information to a health plan for payment or health care operation purposes and such information you wish to restrict pertains solely to a health care item or service for which you have paid us “out-of-pocket” in full.

 - You have the right to inspect and to obtain a copy of your Protected Health Information, unless such access is determined to be medically contraindicated.
-If such information is maintained in an Electronic Health Record (EHR), your access rights include the right to a copy in an electronic format.
-Virtua will charge you a reasonable fee for the copying of paper records, and in the case of a request for an electronic copy of your Protected Health Information maintained in an EHR (or a summary or explanation of such information), we may charge you the amount of our labor costs in responding to your request.
-Your right to inspect and obtain a copy of your Protected Health Information extends only to your Protected Health Information contained in Virtua’s Designated Record Set for you.
+If such information is maintained in an Electronic Designated Record Set, your access rights include the right to a copy in an electronic format if readily producible in such format.
+Virtua will charge you a reasonable cost-based fee for the copying of paper and electronic records, Your right to inspect and obtain a copy of your Protected Health Information extends only to your Protected Health Information contained in Virtua’s Designated Record Set for you.
 A “Designated Record Set” is the HIPAA term for medical and billing records and any other records that Virtua uses for making health care decisions about you.

 - You have a right to request that we amend the Protected Health Information contained in your Designated Record Set if you believe it is incorrect or incomplete.
 However, we are not required to make any such amendments.
 If we deny a request, we will provide you with information about our denial and explain how you can disagree with the denial by filing a statement of disagreement with us.
 We may then prepare a rebuttal to your statement and will provide you with a copy of any such rebuttal.
 All of these documents will be placed in the appropriate part of your Designated Record Set.
 If you are requesting that we amend your records because you believe that you are a victim of medical identity theft, we will use reasonable efforts to assist you in making corrections to your record which are determined to be appropriate under the circumstances.

-- You have a right to receive an accounting of disclosures of your Protected Health Information made by us, except that we do not have to account for disclosures: made prior to April 14, 2003; authorized by you; made for treatment, payment, health care operations (unless such disclosures are made through an EHR, in which case an additional accounting may be provided to you in accordance with applicable law); provided in response to an Authorization; made in order to notify and communicate with family; for certain government functions, and/or disclosures provided to you, to name a few.
+- You have a right to receive an accounting of disclosures of your Protected Health Information made by us, except that we do not have to account for disclosures made prior to April 14, 2003 or certain other disclosures, such as those authorized by you; provided in response to an Authorization; made in order to notify and communicate with family; for certain government functions, and/or disclosures provided to you, to name a few.
 The right to receive an accounting is subject to exceptions, restrictions and limitations.

 - You have a right to a paper copy of this Joint Notice of Privacy Practices upon request, even if you have agreed to accept the Joint Notice electronically.